MaxDeBy/toolscript-docs/HideHealth.md

 # HideHealth (HH)
 ---
 ### Description
-This instruction hides the health bar in the top right corner.
+This instruction hides the health bar.

 ### Parameters